 Sensing (S) - Intuition (N)

-This category looks at how people gather information and make judgments about the world around them.
-Individuals who prefer sensing tend to focus on tangible information.
+This category focuses on how people gather information and make judgments about the world around them.
+Individuals who process information using their senses tend to focus on tangible information.
 They enjoy hands-on experiences and focus more on the facts of a situation.

-In comparison, individuals who lead with their intuition like to look at the big picture.
-They look for the patterns between the facts and enjoy thinking more about what’s possible.
+In comparison, individuals who process information using their intuition like to look at the big picture.
+They look for existing patterns between the facts and enjoy considering various possibilities.

 Thinking (T) - Feeling (F)

 Thinkers tend to make decisions based on objective data and logical analysis.
 They tend to be more practical when making a decision and rarely make decisions based on their emotions.
-In contrast, feelers will think about what’s important to them and how a decision could impact those around them.
+In contrast, feelers think about the values or issues that are important to them and how a decision could impact those around them.

 Judging (J) - Perceiving (P)

-This final category looks at how an individual lives their lives and interacts with others.
-If you lead with judging, you tend to prefer rules and structure.
-Those who lean toward perceiving are more flexible and enjoy more spontaneity in their lives.
+This final category examines how an individual conducts themselves and interacts with others.
+If you lead with judging, you likely prefer rules and structure.
+Those who lean toward perceiving can be more flexible and may enjoy more spontaneity in their lives.

 CO— aims to bring you inspiration from leading respected experts.
 However, before making any business decision, you should consult a professional who can advise you based on your individual situation.